CircuitSetup/Remote/README.md

 >By default, the Remote requests an IP address via DHCP.
 However, you can also configure a static IP for the Remote by entering the IP, netmask, gateway and DNS server.
 All four fields must be filled for a valid static IP configuration.
 If you want to stick to DHCP, leave those four fields empty.
 If you connect your Remote to your Time Circuits Display acting as access point ("TCD-AP"), leave these all empty.

+If there are several APs with identical SSID in your area, you can select a specific AP to use by its BSSID (AP's MAC address).
+You can either manually find out your AP's BSSID and enter it, or have it filled out automatically: Click "Scan for networks", then "Show all".
+If you click on an AP, its BSSID will be copied into BSSID field in the form below.
+To see which AP is which, hover over the name to see its BSSID as a tooltip.

 If the WiFi network the Remote is supposed to connect to wasn't reachable when the Remote was powered up, it will run in AP mode.
 You can trigger a re-connection attempt by fake-powering it down and up.
 This technique is also used for WiFi power-saving in AP-mode, see [here](#wifi-power-saving-features).

 ##### &#9193; Forget Saved WiFi Network